julieskjoy/project-101/backend/DATA_ACCESS_TASKS.md

 * The resource needs to look up the company based on the id and set it on the Employee entity before saving.

 #### If you still have time
-* Create a new endpoint, either in company og in employee that does something you want it to do.
+* Create a new endpoint, either in company or in employee that does something you want it to do.
 Only your imagination can stop you